pivotal-partner-platform-architecture/azure-iot-demo/README.md

 10 and 30 is green, and above 30 is red.
 Commands are sent to the device only when the color needs to be changed.

 # Azure IoT Hub setup
 You'll need an Azure account, and an IoT Hub to use.
-Follow the directions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-java-java-getstarted) up to and including the first sample application to create a device identity.
+Follow the directions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-java-java-getstarted) up to but not including the first sample application to create a device identity.
 As you go along, be sure to capture:
 * Hostname
 * iothubowner - Connection String
 * iothubowner - Primary Key